xsf/xmpp.org/content/community/sponsorship.md

 - __Platinum__: $10,000
 - __Titanium__: $25,000

 Sponsorship applies on a calendar-year basis.
 Sponsor funds received in the middle of the calendar year shall be pro-rated accordingly.
 The XSF often accepts ‘in kind’ donations of equipment, software or services in place of monetary commitments.
-Please [contact us](/contact) for more information.
+Please contact us at [sponsors@xmpp.org](mailto:sponsors@xmpp.org) for more information.